 2. "Department" means the department of public safety.

-3. "Ferrous metals" means those metals that will attract a magnet.
+(a) Means those metals that will attract a magnet.

 4. "Industrial account" means a person or business entity that files or is required to file monthly returns for that person's or entity's transaction privilege tax licenses or a governmental entity that sells scrap metal to a scrap metal dealer.